 Britishfest Main Costume Contest Rules

 The costume contest will be held on Saturday evening.
 The green room will be open an hour before the contest starts and all entrants will be required to be in the room at that time.
 We want to have everyone lined up in order and ready to go on time.
+Signup for the cosplay contest is at the volunteer table next to registration.

 The judges will be chosen by the Contest Coordinator at the convention.
 They may or may not include the convention guests-of-honor or attendees with extensive costuming experience.
 The Contest Coordinator and the con staff will have no say in the competition choices the judges make.